 - (i) The Employer shall contribute eighty percent (80%) of the monthly cost of a regular employee's participation in the B.C.
-Medical Services Plan and the Extended Health Benefits Plan under the trusteeship of the Capital Area Benefit Trust, provided that the employee agrees to contribute the remaining twenty percent (20%) on a check-off basis. - (ii) The Extended Health Benefit coverage shall include: - (a) vision care providing for full reimbursement towards the cost of the purchase of one (1) pair of eyeglasses or laser eye surgery every two (2) years for each regular employee and his dependents to a maximum cost of four hundred dollars (\$400.00); - (b) hearing aids to a maximum of two thousand dollars (\$2000.00) every five (5) years.
-Effective January 1, 2012 the maximum shall be increased to three thousand dollars (\$3,000.00) every five (5) years; - (c) an unlimited lifetime maximum; - (d) BlueNet; - (e) no deductible; - (f) eye examinations for each regular employee and dependents to a maximum of seventy-five dollars (\$75.00) every two (2) years.
-Effective January 1, 2012 the eye examinations for each regular employee and dependents shall be increased to one hundred dollars (\$100.00) every two (2) years.
+Medical Services Plan and the Extended Health Benefits Plan under the trusteeship of the Capital Area Benefit Trust, provided that the employee agrees to contribute the remaining twenty percent (20%) on a check-off basis. - (ii) The Extended Health Benefit coverage shall include: - (a) Vision care providing for full reimbursement towards the cost of the purchase of one (1) pair of eyeglasses or laser eye surgery every two (2) years for each regular employee and their dependents to a maximum cost of four hundred dollars (\$400.00); - (b) Hearing aids to a maximum of two thousand dollars (\$2,000.00) every five (5) years.
+Effective January 1, 2012, the maximum shall be increased to three thousand dollars (\$3,000.00) every five (5) years; - (c) An unlimited lifetime maximum; - (d) BlueNet;

+- (e) No deductible; - (f) Eye examinations for each regular employee and dependents to a maximum of seventy-five dollars (\$75.00) every two (2) years.
+Effective January 1, 2012, the eye examinations for each regular employee and dependents shall be increased to one hundred dollars (\$100.00) every two (2) years.
+Effective January 1, 2023, the eye examination coverage under the Extended Health Benefit plan will increase to one hundred twenty-five dollars (\$125.00) every two (2) years.

-The parties agree that the Employer shall utilize the employee portion of the UIC rebate to improve the Extended Health Benefit coverage.
+The parties agree that the Employer shall utilize the employee portion of the EI rebate to improve the Extended Health Benefit coverage.